Do you have private health insurance questions? Find the answers you need here.

 - In the majority of situations, your health insurer will liaise with the hospital to ensure that your medical bills are paid.
 However, if you receive a bill for your doctor for medical treatment you received while in hospital, you’ll need to lodge a medical claim with Medicare first before submitting the details to your private health fund.

 Question: How do I make a claim under extras cover?

 - In many cases you will be able to take advantage of on-the-spot electronic claiming through the HICAPS system when you visit your treatment provider - all you have to do is swipe your private health fund membership card.
 However, if this service is not available, you can typically submit your claim via email, post or fax.

 Question: What is an excess and when will I need to pay one?

 - Many hospital cover policies feature an excess, which is the amount you need to pay if you are admitted to hospital.
 Agreeing to pay an excess entitles you to lower premiums, but there are some policies that do not require you to pay any excess if you are hospitalised.

-Compare your options now and go direct to a fund online
+Compare your options now with help from an adviser or go direct to a fund online